victoria line, tube map app adventure

 Euston: Admire the Architecture of the St Pancras Church and See Exhibitions at the Crypt

 Warren Street: The Wellcome Collection at 183 Euston Road is open to the public free of charge.
-Here you can discover more about medicine and how it connects to life and art.
+Here, you can discover more about medicine and how it connects to life and art.
 With a library, café and shop, it’s a lovely place to grab a coffee and a slice of culture.
-The Wellcome Collection was established as a global charity foundation to improve the health for everyone by helping ideas to thrive.
-You have Sir Henry Wellcome (1853-1936) to thank for this, he was a pharmacist, philanthropist, collector and entrepreneur.
-To find out more view the Wellcome Collection Website.
+The Wellcome Collection was established as a global charity foundation to improve everyone’s health by helping ideas thrive.
+You have Sir Henry Wellcome (1853-1936) to thank for this; he was a pharmacist, philanthropist, collector and entrepreneur.
+To find out more, view the Wellcome Collection Website.

 tube map app, wellcome collection